mohamedyd/awesome_resources/python-repos.md

 ## Generic Repos

+* [Setting Python Development Environment with VScode and Docker](https://github.com/RamiKrispin/vscode-python): This repo provides a step-by-step guide and a template for setting up a Python development environment with VScode and Docker.
+Docker is an amazing tool, but it has some learning curve.
+This tutorial aims to reduce the entry barrier for learning tools such as Docker.

 * [Complete Python 3 Bootcamp](https://github.com/Pierian-Data/Complete-Python-3-Bootcamp): Course Files for Complete Python 3 Bootcamp Course on Udemy

 * [python-patterns](https://github.com/faif/python-patterns): A collection of design patterns and idioms in Python.